mailgun/documentation/source/faqs.rst

 Check the following:

-* You have a custom domain defined in the "Domains" tab of the Control Panel.
+* You have a custom domain defined in the ``Domains`` tab of the Control Panel.
-* You've setup the DKIM DNS record (provided in the Control Panel, "Domains" tab).
+* You've setup the DKIM DNS record (provided in the Control Panel, ``Domains`` tab).
 * You're authenticating (SMTP) or posting (API) against the custom domain. (e.g. https://api.mailgun.net/v3/youcustomdomain.com/messages)

-If you're still seeing "via mailgun.org", please `contact our Support Team <https://mailgun.com/app/support>`_ and we'll investigate.
+If you're still seeing "via mailgun.org", please `contact our Support Team <https://app.mailgun.com/app/support>`_ and we'll investigate.

 What is the difference between the "From" and "Sender"
 **************************************************************************************************************